techidaily/site-win11-tips/source/_posts/eradicating-error-x7007043c-in-windows-media-creator.md

 ## 7\.
 Use Rufus to Create a Bootable USB Drive

  While Media Creation Tools lets you create a bootable drive, it is not your only option.
-You can use a popular third-party app, Rufus, to[create a bootable Windows USB drive](https://www.makeuseof.com/windows-11-create-bootable-usb-drive/) .
-You can[download a Windows 11 ISO file](https://www.makeuseof.com/windows-11-download-iso/) from the Microsoft servers and then use it to create an installation media using Rufus.
+You can use a popular third-party app, Rufus, to [create a bootable Windows USB drive](https://www.makeuseof.com/windows-11-create-bootable-usb-drive/) .
+You can [download a Windows 11 ISO file](https://www.makeuseof.com/windows-11-download-iso/) from the Microsoft servers and then use it to create an installation media using Rufus.

  Rufus is safe to use and offers some customization, such as choosing a partition format.
 You can also download the ISO file using Rufus.

 ## 8\.
 Perform a Repair Reinstall or Clean Install Windows

  Before we do a full clean of Windows, consider performing a repair reinstall.
-This allows you to perform an in-place upgrade and[reinstall the Windows OS without deleting your files and apps](https://www.makeuseof.com/windows-11-reinstall-without-deleting-apps/) .
+This allows you to perform an in-place upgrade and [reinstall the Windows OS without deleting your files and apps](https://www.makeuseof.com/windows-11-reinstall-without-deleting-apps/) .

  If all else fails, a clean install may be necessary.
-Make sure to create a backup of your data and then learn[how to clean install Windows 11](https://www.makeuseof.com/how-to-clean-install-windows-11/) .
+Make sure to create a backup of your data and then learn [how to clean install Windows 11](https://www.makeuseof.com/how-to-clean-install-windows-11/) .

 ## Fixing the Media Creation Tool Error 0x8007043C - 0x90017 Error